syntasso/instruqt-kubecon/10-update-the-deployment-when-tag-changes/assignment.md

 With this change saved, you can start the operator in the `Run Shell` tab again using `make run`.

 The image tag will only change if you change the field value in the `Website` resource.
 To see this, first change the something else in the `Website`.
-For example, use the following code in the `K8s Shell` tab to add a harmless label:
+For example, use the following code in the `K8s Shell` tab to add a label:

 ```
 kubectl label \